 What to look for in a supplement

 Avoid products that say “folic acid” on the label.
 Most health food stores will have quality brands of prenatal and multi-vitamins that have folate instead of folic acid.
 If choosing to supplement look for organic to avoid GMOs.
 If you take a multi-vitamin make sure to check the label because most multi-viatmins contain folic acid and not folate.
-You can find quality supplements in the Village Green Marketplace.

 How much folate should I take?